Intelligence quotient: Precursors to IQ testing

-Historically, even before IQ tests were devised, there were attempts to classify people into intelligence categories by observing their behavior in daily life.
+Historically, there were attempts to classify people into intelligence categories by observing their behavior in daily life.
 Those other forms of behavioral observation are still important for validating classifications based primarily on IQ test scores.
 Both intelligence classification by observation of behavior outside the testing room and classification by IQ testing depend on the definition of "intelligence" used in a particular case and on the reliability and error of estimation in the classification procedure.

 The English statistician Francis Galton (1822–1911) made the first attempt at creating a standardized test for rating a person's intelligence.
 A pioneer of psychometrics and the application of statistical methods to the study of human diversity and the study of inheritance of human traits, he believed that intelligence was largely a product of heredity (by which he did not mean genes, although he did develop several pre-Mendelian theories of particulate inheritance).
 He hypothesized that there should exist a correlation between intelligence and other observable traits such as reflexes, muscle grip, and head size.
 He set up the first mental testing center in the world in 1882 and he published "Inquiries into Human Faculty and Its Development" in 1883, in which he set out his theories.
 After gathering data on a variety of physical variables, he was unable to show any such correlation, and he eventually abandoned this research.

-French psychologist Alfred Binet, together with Victor Henri and Théodore Simon, had more success in 1905, when they published the Binet–Simon test, which focused on verbal abilities.
+French psychologist Alfred Binet and psychiatrist Théodore Simon, had more success in 1905, when they published the Binet–Simon Intelligence test, which focused on verbal abilities.
 It was intended to identify "mental retardation" in school children, but in specific contradistinction to claims made by psychiatrists that these children were "sick" (not "slow") and should therefore be removed from school and cared for in asylums.
 The score on the Binet–Simon scale would reveal the child's mental age.
 For example, a six-year-old child who passed all the tasks usually passed by six-year-olds—but nothing beyond—would have a mental age that matched his chronological age, 6.0.
 (Fancher, 1985).
-Binet thought that intelligence was multifaceted, but came under the control of practical judgment.
+Binet and Simon thought that intelligence was multifaceted, but came under the control of practical judgment.

-In Binet's view, there were limitations with the scale and he stressed what he saw as the remarkable diversity of intelligence and the subsequent need to study it using qualitative, as opposed to quantitative, measures (White, 2000).
+In Binet and Simon's view, there were limitations with the scale and they stressed what they saw as the remarkable diversity of intelligence and the consequent need to study it using qualitative, as opposed to quantitative, measures (White, 2000).
 American psychologist Henry H. Goddard published a translation of it in 1910.
-American psychologist Lewis Terman at Stanford University revised the Binet–Simon scale, which resulted in the Stanford–Binet Intelligence Scales (1916).
+American psychologist Lewis Terman at Stanford University revised the Binet–Simon scale, which resulted in the Stanford revision of the Binet-Simon Intelligence Scale (1916).
 It became the most popular test in the United States for decades.

+The abbreviation "IQ" was coined by the psychologist William Stern for the German term Intelligenzquotient, his term for a scoring method for intelligence tests at University of Breslau he advocated in a 1912 book.